Turkish capture of Smyrna: Accounts of capture

-Lieutenant Ali Rıza Akıncı, the first Turkish officer to hoist the Turkish flag in Smyrna (present day Izmir) on the 9th of September, and his unit of thirteen cavalrymen were ambushed by a volley fire by 30-40 rifles from the Tuzakoğlu factory after being saluted and congratulated by a French Marine platoon in the Halkapınar bridge.
+Lieutenant Ali Rıza Akıncı, the first Turkish officer to hoist the Turkish flag in Smyrna (present day Izmir) on the 9th of September, and his unit of thirteen cavalrymen were ambushed by a volley of fire by 30-40 rifles from the Tuzakoğlu factory after being saluted and congratulated by a French Marine platoon in the Halkapınar bridge.
 This volley of fire killed 3 cavalrymen instantly and fatally wounded another.
 They were relieved by Captain Şerafettin and his 2 units, which encircled the factory.
 Moreover, Captain Şerafettin, as well as Lieutenant Ali Rıza Akıncı, were wounded by a grenade thrown by a Greek irregular in front of the Pasaport building.
-The lieutenant was wounded lightly from his nose and his leg, and his horse from its belly.
-A monument was later erected on the spot where these cavalrymen were fallen.
+The lieutenant was wounded lightly in his nose and his leg, and his horse in its belly.
+A monument was later erected on the spot where these cavalrymen had fallen.
 Pockets of resistance continued; a Turkish Cavalryman was wounded by rifle shots coming from the houses in Kokaryalı neighbourhood.

 General of the Fifth Cavalry Corps Fahrettin Altay claims that on 10 September Turkish forces belonging to the 2nd and the 3rd Cavalry Divisions detained 3,000 Greek soldiers, 50 Greek Officers, and a brigadier commander in the south of the city centre, who were retreating from Aydın while the ones with horses were able to escape to Çeşme.
 Greek soldier Vasilis Diamantopoulos, who in 1922 was among the units that retreated from Aydın, after the local Greeks and other Christians left the city without their belongings and also burnt their own homes so the Turks wouldn't find them intact, was captured along with his entire 18th regiment which was commanded by Colonel Zenginis on the evening of 10 September by the Turkish regular cavalry.
 Only the left guard unit of Major Vamvakopoulos' battalion was able to escape except the units under the command of Captain Katsikas which surrendered on the 11th of September.
 4th Cavalry Regiment under the command of Filibeli Kaymakam-Major Ali Reşat Bey within the 2nd Cavalry Division were among the troops that captured Zenginis and his units.
 Diamantopoulos however, claimed that a day later the prisoners that were sent away to Manisa amounted to 3,500.

+General Nikolaos Plastiras, alongside General Torkom, conducted the final defensive operations of the Greek Army in Smyrna against irregulars and managed to evacuate thousands of Greek civilian refugees, stopping operations only thirty minutes before the Turks reached the harbor.

 Handwritten letter of thanks given by Colonel Ahmet Zeki (Soydemir) to Captain Şerafeddin (İzmir) in the 4th Cavalry Regiment.
 "My thanks to the 4th Cavalry Regiment, which was the vanguard of the National Army that reclaimed İzmir from the Greeks, and to the success in the War of Salvation.
 10/September/1922.
 2nd Cavalry Division Commander."